vpearce14/Engineering_4_Notebook/README.md

 ### Lessons Learned

 In this assignment, I created a system where the press of a button would take a picture, then name it numerically.
-Then I took
+Then I took the images and compiled them into a video.
+At least, that's what was supposed to happen.
+For some reason it would only take two or three frames.
+I downloaded a program to make the animation smaller, but it still didn't work.

 ### Code

 https://github.com/vpearce14/Engineering_4_Notebook/blob/master/Python/StopMotion.py

 ### Media